Sculas/BrutalCompanyAdditions/Thunderstore/README.md

 | `Bling bling`                   | So many gold bars! ...right?                  |
 | `Got any stock?`                | They used to say Fort Knox was buried here... |

+As the host, you may force an event (also from BCP) by running `forceevent [event name, partial allowed]` in the Terminal.

 ## Support

 If you have any questions or issues, open an issue on the [GitHub repository][GitHub]